Sumin2ne/Lee_s_LinaresRico_MJ/README.md

 ![oops, image not found](img/question_mark.png "Question Mark")

-# Interesting Disscussion - Apartment vs House
+# Interesting Discussion - Apartment vs House

 In this awesome discussion we will argue about our accomodation preferences.